Your SORN Questions Answered

 You should also bear in mind that due to Continuous Insurance Enforcement (CIE) legislation it’s an offence to be a registered keeper of a vehicle without car insurance unless you’ve notified the DVLA the car is SORN.

 It’s easy to get a SORN car back on the road, simply tax it again which automatically de-registers it.
-You can do this online, over the phone or at Post Office branches, but you need your 11 digit reference number on the V5C.
+You can do this online, over the phone or at Post Office branches, but you need your 11-digit reference number on the V5C.

 You will also need to make sure the car has a valid MOT and is insured.

-Is it free to SORN a vehicle?
+Is it free to SORN a car?

 It doesn’t cost anything to declare your vehicle as being off the road.
-If you have paid your road tax upfront, you will get a refund for any full months remaining tax paid.
+If you have paid your road tax upfront, you will get a refund for any full month’s remaining tax paid.

-How long does a SORN last?
+How long is a SORN Valid?

 SORN clock

-How to cancel a SORN?
+How to take a car off SORN?

 Blog Comments